 We got some additional information from the staff at the Robertson Millpond Preserve, who told us this is a Canadian Goose nest, not a heron nest (As previously reported by a sketchy source (us)).
 I mean, but what is a goose, but a short-legged, short-necked heron, right?
 No?
 Ok, we concede, they’re nothing alike.
 Either

 Deep in the Robertson Millpond Preserve, there is a large heron’s nest that sits right at eye level.
 Hollowed down in the stump of a tree and padded with a bed of feathers are 4 huge heron’s eggs.
 Seems like a sketchy place to make a nest- I hope they make it.

 The bark on a cypress tree at the Robertson Millpond Preserve.

 The Robertson Millpond is a perfect place for kids and adults alike.
 Kids love the challenge of finding the next buoy on the numbered paddling trail.
 We will be offering hourly rentals all 3 days of the Holiday Weekend.
 Reserve ahead on our website or just walk up (Based on availability).

-A Christmas-red cardinal hunts for a holiday treat along the Neuse River Greenway in Raleigh.
+A face-full of sunrise greets this heron along the Neuse River in Raleigh.